T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 Additional the CEO as well as backup will receive the mail via CC and BCC.

 For debugging, please check `REDIRECT_ALL_MAIL_TO`_.

+.. _html-formatting:

+**Mail Body HTML Formatting**

+In order to send an email with HTML formatting, such as bold text or bullet lists, simply start the email body with <html>.
+The subsequent contents will be interpreted as HTML and is rendered correctly by most email programs.

 .. _attachment: